Secret Service Visits Art Show

 The focus of the controversy is Al Brandtner’s stamp titled Patriot Act.
 The authentic looking red, white, and blue stamp features a portrait of George W. Bush with someone holding a semi-auto pistol to his head.
 The Secret Service requested that the exhibit’s curator, Michael Hernandez de Luna, contact them within 24 hours to discuss the meaning of the artworks on display.
 A Secret Service spokesman would divulge nothing about the visitation, other than to say that “we are doing some inquiries into the art exhibit, we’re just doing some looking into it.”

 I do not support George W. Bush and his policies, but Brandtner’s stamp is entirely uncalled for.
-A gun pointed at the head of the US President implies a threat, and the stamp can easily be read as “patriot… act.”
+A gun pointed at the head of the US President implies a threat, the stamp reads “patriot… act” as if an assassination would be the work of a patriotic American.
 This is unacceptable.
+You can see the offensive Bush “Patriot Act” stamp at the Glass Curtain Gallery website.

 Here’s what I don’t understand.
 How can anyone be so feebleminded as to create an image of a US president about to be shot in the head, sign their name to it, and put it on public display in a College art gallery?
 How can the exhibit curator call it “edgy” art?
 How can “progressives” stand around wringing their hands over the death of free speech because the Secret Service shows up?